JuliaApproximation/DomainSetsCore.jl/README.md

 of a domain.
 It is a valid type for elements of the set.

 Functions that generate elements of the domain should generate elements of that type.
-As a consequence, for finite sets such as `AbstractArray`s or `AbstractSet`s, the `domaineltype` agrees with the `eltype` of that set.
+As a consequence, for finite sets such as an `AbstractArray` or `AbstractSet`, the `domaineltype` agrees with the `eltype` of that set.
 For intervals on the real line, the `domaineltype` might be `Float64`.
 When there is no clear candidate the `domaineltype` might simply be `Any`.

 ### Minimal formal interface